Welcome to the Health Center!

 - All students entering grades 7-12 will need proof of a Tdap shot before starting school.

-- All Supplements and prescriptions must be accompanied by a completed Medication Authorization Form signed by a U. S. Physician.
+- All Supplements and prescriptions must be accompanied by a Medication Authorization Form completed and signed by a U. S. Physician.

-- Cadets are not allowed to transport Rx controlled medications (ADHD, narcotic pain medications) to or from campus without written consent from a parent or an adult presence (over 18).
+- Academy students are not allowed to transport Rx controlled medications (ADHD, narcotic pain medications) to or from campus without written consent from a parent or an adult presence.

 - Prescription medication, herbal supplements, and over the counter medications are not allowed in the Cadets’ rooms.
 If found, they will be confiscated and destroyed upon confiscation.
 This is enforced to protect the Cadets from a possible allergic reaction.